Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 The teyaku in each group are mutually exclusive; each player scores for their single most valuable teyaku in each of Groups A and B. In order to claim their teyaku, a player must reveal all the relevant cards from their hand.
 For teyaku in Group A, this is all cards that are part of the combination.
 For teyaku in Group B, only the Chaff cards need to be shown.

 The points earned for teyaku are paid to a player by each of their two opponents, in typical zero-sum fashion.
 However, certain situations at the end of the round can sometimes cause these teyaku payments to be cancelled.
-Thus, it seems more sensible to simply make a note of these transactions at this point, then make good on them at the end of the round if they are still applicable.
+Thus, the players should simply make a note of these transactions at this point, then make good on them at the end of the round if they are still applicable.

 Once teyaku are claimed, the players hide their cards again, and the round begins.